Stunning Historical Evidence

 Declaring the new month by observation of the new moon, and the new year by the arrival of spring, can only be done by the Sanhedrin.
 In the time of Hillel II [4th century A. D.], the last President of the Sanhedrin, the Romans prohibited this practice.
 Hillel II was therefore forced to institute his fixed calendar, thus in effect giving the Sanhedrin’s advance approval to the calendars of all future years.”
 The Jewish Calendar: Changing the Calendar, www.torah.org.)

 The following quote is a most exciting find, as it defines the primary issue for which the Romans pressured the Jews.
-The Roman powers were hell bent on removing the Jewish calendar model and replacing it with their own Roman calendar YEAR, MONTH WEEK, AND DAYS.
-Not a unit of time was left out.
-Although Israel was allowed to utilize a new calculated calendar developed in Babylon for locating Feast Days, it would never be able to harmonize with the worship rhythm of their Creator.
+The Roman powers were hell bent on removing the Jewish calendar model and replacing it with their own Roman calendar YEAR, WEEK, AND DAYS.
+Only the month was left out.
+Israel was allowed to utilize a new calculated lunar calendar developed in Babylon to locate and count to their Feast Days.
+It would never be able to harmonize with the worship rhythm of their Creator because it was based on the solar and dark conjunction lunar phase, 180 degrees opposite of that of their Creator.
 While the week contained the required seven days, it had no connection to the required lunar cycle, and no longer was in sync with the true seventh-day Sabbath of Creation, as set forth by the LIGHTS in the shamayim.

 “In AD 351-352 Roman persecution flared and the Jews revolted.
 They were soon crushed.
 Many Jewish towns were destroyed and decrees issued against the local authorities and against Judaism.
 The privileges of the head of the Sanhedrin and the freedoms of the Sanhedrin itself were curtailed.
 Roman pressure to conform “Jewish” TIME to Roman TIME had reached crisis level. ibid